9boogie/amazon_clone/README.md

 - Add and Remove the items into baskets
 - Authentication using email (Register and sign in/out)
 - Purchase the items inside the baskets through the Stripe API
+- Purchase the baskets using Stripe API
+- Review the purchased items

 Practice of HTML, CSS, React front-end skills, and Firebase on the backend.